aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

       ```
     </details>

-1. Bind additional roles to the service account `pod-identity-webhook` created at step [Create an EKS-A cluster with IRSA](), as `pod-identity-webhook` by design does not have sufficient permissions to scrap all Kubernetes targets above.
+1. Bind additional roles to the service account `pod-identity-webhook` (created at step [Create an EKS-A cluster with IRSA](#create-an-eks-a-cluster-with-irsa)) by applying the following file in the cluster (using `kubectl apply -f <file-name>`).
+This is because `pod-identity-webhook` by design does not have sufficient permissions to scrap all Kubernetes targets listed in the ADOT config file above.
+If modifications are made to the Prometheus Receiver, make updates to the file below to add / remove additional permissions before applying the file.

     <details>
       <summary>Click to expand clusterrole and clusterrolebinding config</summary>